dstl/YAWNING-TITAN/docs/source/yt_cli.rst

 ======================

 A command-line interface (CLI) built using `Typer <https://github.com/tiangolo/typer>`_ serves as the main entry-point to Yawning-Titan once it is installed.
-To access the simply CLI, run the following command from the Pythn enviornment that Yawning-Titan is installed on.
+To access the simply CLI, run the following command from the Python environment that Yawning-Titan is installed on.

 .. code:: bash